microlensing-data-challenge/data-challenge-1/README.md

+# Lightcurves

+Lightcurves are zipped in lc.tar.gz - this will unzip to the directory lc/

-Ephemeris file:
+# Ephemeris files

+There is one ephemeris file for each filter: wfirst_ephemeris_W149.txt and wfirst_ephemeris_Z087.txt.
+They store the position of WFIRST in the solar system at the times of the observations in each filter.
+Positions are in units of AU

 Columns: BJD X_EQ Y_EQ Z_EQ X_ECL Y_ECL Z_ECL

-  X,Y,Z_EQ are cartesian coordinates in the J2000 equatorial frame with the solar system barycenter at (0,0,0) X,Y,Z_ECL are cartesian coordinates in the ICRS ecliptic plane frame with the solar system barycenter at (0,0,0)
+X,Y,Z_EQ are cartesian coordinates in the J2000 equatorial frame with the solar system barycenter at (0,0,0)

+X,Y,Z_ECL are cartesian coordinates in the ICRS ecliptic plane frame with the solar system barycenter at (0,0,0)

+# Event Information

+There are a few pieces of information that may need to be known for each event that are not in the lightcurve files.
+These are stored in event_info.txt

+Columns: Event_name Event_number RA_(deg) Dec_(deg) A_W149 sigma_A_W149 A_Z087 sigma_A_Z087

+A_W149/Z087 are an estimate of the extinction in each band based on the location of the red clump sigma_A_W149/Z087 are dispersions in the extinction

+# Problems?

+If you spot any problems with the data set, please contact Matthew Penny: penny@astronomy.ohio-state.edu as soon as possible.